song31/comix-server/README.md

 ## How to install

+- Please note that install script was only tested on Synology DSM 4.x.
+You might need to change the path of apache or php to run it on DSM 5.x.
 - Log in to the Synology DSM and make a shared folder, for example, named "manga".
 This directory will be your manga directory.
 - Enable SSH and Web Station.